A Time Leap Challenge for SAT Solving: Acknowledgments

 We would like to thank several colleagues.
-Dave Mitchell and Jo{\~a}o Marques-Silva supported us with source codes from their old disks or mailboxes.
-Uwe Pretzsch and Siegmar Schoene helped to organize old hardware and Toni Pisjak maintained the modern benchmarking system, which we used.
+Dave Mitchell and João Marques-Silva supported us with source codes from their old disks or mailboxes.
+Uwe Pretzsch and Siegmar Schoene helped to organize old hardware and Toni Pisjak maintained the modern benchmarking system, which we used. \begin{FIXED} We thank Armin Biere for his comments on the validity of the produced results and correctness of early solvers and Mate Soos for providing us with details on the memory behavior of the solver \solver{MapleSat19}. \end{FIXED}